Artificial intelligence in Switzerland: what’s new for 2025

 From a legal perspective, another major change this year is the green light for autonomous vehicles on Swiss roads.
 Could Switzerland be heading towards a driverless future?

-And on the technological front, the government and Swiss federal technology institutes are developing specialised language models for strategic sectors – a kind of targeted “Swiss ChatGPT”.
+On the technological front, the government and Swiss federal technology institutes are developing specialised language models for strategic sectors – a kind of targeted “Swiss ChatGPT”.

-Michael Wade, professor at the business school IMD and director of the TONOMUS Global Center for Digital and AI Transformation, weighed in on these key changes to the Swiss AI landscape this year.
+Michael Wade, professor at the business school IMD and director of the TONOMUS Global Center for Digital and AI Transformation, weighed in on these key changes to the Swiss AI landscape in 2025.

 1. Towards Swiss AI regulation